 Find the right person to ask

-If the author of the piece is listed, and has provided contact information, it’s a good idea to contact him or her first and politely explain what is bothering you about the article.
-If the author is not listed or refuses to help you, you should reach out to a webmaster, website editor, or other individual who has the authority to delete the article.
+If the author of the piece is listed and has provided contact information, it’s a good idea to contact him or her first and politely explain what is bothering you about the article.
+If the author is not listed or refuses to help you, you should reach out to a webmaster, website editor, or another individual who has the authority to delete the article.
 This way, you avoid having to navigate through a chain of decision makers, thereby reducing the chances of your request getting lost in the shuffle.

 To find the correct email address, you can use tools like who.is or hunter.io.
 They both have similar search features.
 Simply type in a domain name (for example, companyname.com) into the search field, and they will pull up contact information for you.

 To convince someone to help you (especially when that person has no legal reason to do so), you must make a compelling argument.
 Imagine you are a lawyer trying to sway a jury.
 This means you should be able to provide supporting documentation, like screenshots, to back up your claims, if applicable.

 In your email, you’ll need to concisely describe the information you want removed and explain why it should be taken down.
 Focus on the facts and try not to be overly emotional.
 However, you still want the other person to sympathize with you, so you should frame the situation in a relatable way.

 For example, if the article falsely claims that you are untrustworthy, you can explain how this has limited your ability to get a job.
 Or, if the content contains personally identifying information that exposes you to physical or online harassment, you could describe the emotional trauma this has caused you.